alanmacdoug/astrowind/src/data/post/what-a-deliverability-audit-actually-contains.md

 ## Before the audit begins

-If you want to prepare:
+If you want to prepare, gather access details, note the problems, and run the free tools first:

 - **Gather access details.** Your ESP credentials, DNS hosting platform login, and any historical reports you have, such as the DMARC aggregate reports and the Postmaster trends.
 You don't need admin access to everything, but the investigation is cleaner with it.
 - **Note the problems.** When did things start going wrong?
 What changed around that time?
 Who else sends email from your domain?
 The history helps the investigation focus.